Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 In fact, both methods are inherently connected: The principal axes of the ellipses in Fig~\ref{fig:2}(\textbf{C}) (iii) and (iv) are given by the diagonal and anti-diagonal, see \mm{} for more details.
 The diagonal is proportional to the sum of the bivariate coordinates $(S_{+1}+S_{-1})$ while the anti-diagonal is proportional to their difference $(S_{+1}-S_{-1})$.
 Rotating the bivariate coordinate system by angle $\alpha$ leads to the definition of the general signal

 Hence, the special case $S_\summ= S(\pi/4)$ denotes the axis along the diagonal and can be accessed even without state-selective measurements for two-component systems.
 A second case is $S_\diff= S(3\pi/4)$, oriented along the anti-diagonal, which can only be inferred in a state-selective setup.
 Consequently, for two correlated states such as presented here, applying PEAC generalises to performing a statistical histogram analysis of the bivariate data along any angle $\alpha$.
 Generally, the rotation angle $\alpha$ encodes the population ratio of the two involved states and reflects any imbalance due to imperfect state preparation.
-Correspondingly, in Fig.~\ref{fig:3} we depict the ellipses aligned to their principal axes $S_\summ$ and $S_\diff$, \ie{} rotated by $\pi/4$ clockwise, for $T=\qty{1.7}{ms}$ (left) and $T=\qty{2.5}{ms}$ (right) in the bivariate variables $(S_\summ,S_\diff)$ with complementing histograms at the marginals.
+In addition, for any recorded bivariate data set, histograms can be constructed and analysed along a chosen direction $\alpha$, complementing the ellipse-based analysis.
+For a discussion of different choices of $\alpha$, see Sect.~\ref{sec:complementarity} and the \supp.
+In Fig.~\ref{fig:3} we depict the ellipses aligned to their principal axes $S_\summ$ and $S_\diff$, \ie{} rotated by $\pi/4$ clockwise, for $T=\qty{1.7}{ms}$ (left) and $T=\qty{2.5}{ms}$ (right) in the bivariate variables $(S_\summ, S_\diff)$ with complementing histograms at the marginals.

 The displayed ellipses are close to degeneracy, \ie{} $\theta\cong\pi$ (left) and $\theta\cong2\pi$ (right), where the method of ellipse fitting has known limitations.
 Especially large baseline fluctuations lead to large biases of the estimated phase close to these degeneracy points.
 In the following section, we investigate this systematic error and compare PEAC in trueness and precision to the ellipse fitting approach.